Modern Home Lighting Trends for 2026

 Brass and black dual finishes

 Stuck between boho and industrial?
-The brass-and-black lighting trend solves the dilemma—balanced, inviting, and always finished.
+The brass-and-black lighting trend solves the dilemma by providing an aesthetic that is balanced, inviting, and always finished.
 The contrast feels rich and layered, especially in streamlined table lamps next to bold art or velvet chairs.
 Every finish tells a story (and conveniently hides fingerprints).

 Frosted cube pendants